dbroockman/repeated-online-panel-experiments/README.md

 ## Website

-Here's an example of a live website: http://stanfordopinions.org/.
+Here's an example of a live website: [here](http://stanford.edu/~dbroock/stanford-berkeley-opinion-survey/Stanford-Berkeley_Survey_of_Public_Opinion/Stanford-Berkeley_Opinion_Survey.html).

+To register a domain, you can use Amazon's [Route 53](https://en.wikipedia.org/wiki/Amazon_Route_53).

 ## Survey Questions